All the reports on this page are provided by Tom Beresford

 Daryl ‘Superchin’ Gurney is becoming the star his darts talent demanded, and to celebrate his new nickname, his management team have designed a new superhero darts shirt for him.

-You can buy them (signed by Daryl himself) via his Merchandise page – in Red and Blue versions, in Small to XXL sizes.
+You can buy them (signed by Daryl himself) via his Merchandise page – in Red, Blue, Green, Pink and Silver, in Small to 7XL sizes.